 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
+The policy had been reviewed in September 2016.
 The practice information leaflet explained how to make a complaint.
 A detailed procedure was on display in the waiting room which identified other agencies patients could contact should they remain dissatisfied.
-The practice manager was responsible for dealing with complaints in the practice.
+The principal dentist was responsible for dealing with complaints in the practice.
 Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.